fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 ### Exercises 4.3.-4.7.

-Let's create a collection of helper functions that are meant to assist in dealing with the blog list.
+Let's create a collection of helper functions that are metest showing described blocksh the blog list.
 Create the functions into a file called <i>utils/list_helper.js</i>.
 Write your tests into an appropriately named test file under the <i>tests</i> directory.

 #### 4.3: Helper Functions and Unit Tests, step 1